cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 3.9.6 =
+Removed the option to create Google Shopping / Merchant Center CSV feeds.
+The only option left is XML feeds.
+Current CSV feeds remain working ofcourse.
+Added support for "fee percentage" Shipping formula's

+= 3.9.5 =
+Tested for Wordpress 5.0 compatibility, no issues found Added support for diacritics characters in the optimized title field

+= 3.9.4 =
+Added functionality: one can now create rules saying: if attribute X is empty use the value from attribute Y Added functionality: free shipping zones are now also added to product feeds, even when the price is 0

+= 3.9.3 =
+Fixed a bug: the last release (3.9.2) broke support for Cyrillic characters.
+This has now been fixed.

+= 3.9.2 =
+Fixed a validation bug where spaces where not allowed in the optimized product title field.
+This has been fixed now.

+= 3.9.1 =
+Added stricter encoding on the product name, description and short description attributes in order to prevent warnings in Google's Merchant Center

+= 3.9.0 =
+Product feeds are now only being refreshed when the complete update of a feed has finished.
+Previously we updated product feeds on the fly which caused issues when for example Google Shopping was retrieving the product feed at the exact same time.
+You can now create filter and rules on catalogue and search visibility When the sale price of a product is equal to the regular price of a product the product is not on sale, we are now removing the sale price from feeds when this is happening
+Changed the default price mapping for Google Shopping and Facebook feeds to the regular price attribute Fixed a PHP Notice for products that are eligable for free shipping as the minimum shipping product price was reached.
+Fixed a PHP Warning which showed when plugin users had no product attributes at all

+= 3.8.9 =
+Enabled license check module again.
+This is just the checking module and page.
+Licenses are not required yet for the Elite features.

+= 3.8.8 =
+Fixed a bug: shipping zones that had a cost of 0 were removed from the feed.
+Those are now being added again as those got disapproved by Google.
+Fixed a bug: removed the admin-url ajax URL for safety reasons.

+= 3.8.7 =
+Name change of plugin as we got a trademark complaint from Automattic, the owner of the WooCommerce brand

+= 3.8.6 =
+New feature: we have added the functionality to copy existing product feed configurations to a new product feed.
+Just hit the copy project icon on the Manage Feeds page.

+= 3.8.5 =
+Fixed a bug: shipping zone fix for users who put region, country, postal code or price in the zone name itself Added a correction check for shipping cost formula's that have wrongly been inserted by users

+= 3.8.4 =
+Fixed a bug: some shipping zones were incomplete in product feeds.
+Issue has been solved.

+= 3.8.3 =
+Fixed a bug: text delimiters for custom feed CSV's were missing.
+Issue has been solved.

+= 3.8.2 =
+Fixed a bug for United States and Australian Shipping cost settings.
+There are no longer empty shipping XML nodes in the feed.

+= 3.8.1 =
+Fixed a color/size/material bug: the plugin was not adding product colors, sizes and materials according to Google's Merchant Center requirements when products had multiple values for this.
+This has now been fixed
+Fixed a SimpleXMLElement PHP warning causing PHP warnings in the logs (thanks Simon for your help in this one, appreciated!)
+Checked compatibility with WooCommerce 3.5.1

 = 3.8.0 =
 Fixed a delimiter issue for Google's Local Product Inventory feeds on special request from @muranomidwest